 It is, however, very important to help young empaths discover what they are early on.

 I remember the day when one of my children realized that not every person feels things the same way they do.
 They thought everyone felt that level of emotion and pain and had never understood how people could hurt one another.
 Because for an empath if you hurt someone, you know it.
-Eye opener, right?!
+An eye opener, right?!
 But imagine being a young child trying to navigate a world like that?

 Here are a few ways to help determine if your child is an empath.
 Remember they don’t always apply to all empaths, but they are at least starting points for helping you as a parent to help your empath.